The Well (Agents of S.H.I.E.L.D.): Casting

 Main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was revealed that the guest cast for the episode would include Peter MacNicol as Professor Elliot Randolph, Michael Graziadei as Jakob Nystrom, Erin Way as Petra Larsen, Toby Wilson as Neils, Alex Neustaedter as Maynard and Sylvia Brindis as Elena.
 Wilson, Neustaedter, and Brindis did not receive guest star credit in the episode.
 Neustaedter's character, whose name is not used within the episode, would later be renamed Christian for the second season of the series.

 Filming

 Filming occurred from September 24 to October 3, 2013.
 Location shooting for the episode occurred in Downtown Los Angeles, the Ebell of Los Angeles, and Griffith Park.
 Various locations were considered for the Irish monastery, but they were not suitable for the required mounting necessary for the various stunts that take place in the location, so a set was constructed.
-Dalton broke a bone in his hand during the filming of a fight sequence, hitting it against the hard foam prop of the Asgaridan staff.
+Dalton broke a bone in his hand during the filming of a fight sequence, hitting it against the hard foam prop of the Asgardian staff.
 As such, the injury had to be incorporated into the next episode.
 The episode uses footage from the 2006 Dublin riots to portray riots in Norway.